SEMEIOTICS AND SURGICAL METHODOLOGY (B)

 8. Diagnosi infermieristiche.
 Casa Editrice Ambrosiana, 2006, autore L.J.
 Carpenito - Moyet, edizione italiana a cura di Carlo Calamandrei e Laura Rasero.

-The main aim of the practical training programme (nursing) that takes place during the 1st and 2nd terms of the 2nd year of the degree course in Medicine and Surgery is to acquaint students with organisational and care aspects that characterise hospital departments in the medical, surgical, specialist and emergency areas.
+The main aim of the practical training programme that takes place during the degree course in Medicine and Surgery is to acquaint students with organisational and care aspects that characterise hospital departments in the medical, surgical, specialist and emergency areas.
 This training programme provides an initial opportunity for students to interact with nursing staff and clinical and organisational issues.
-Students are assigned to nursing tutors, under the supervision of teachers and coordinators, enabling them to learn about and develop relationships with other professional figures and to familiarise themselves for the first time with the necessary skills for observing and understanding the fundamental clinical and ethical issues that characterise hospital healthcare organisation.
+Students are assigned to tutors, under the supervision of teachers and coordinators, enabling them to learn about and develop relationships with other professional figures and to familiarise themselves for the first time with the necessary skills for observing and understanding the fundamental clinical and ethical issues that characterise hospital healthcare organisation.

 The Interactive Learning Activity (ADI) forms an integral part of the Course in Semeiotics and Clinical Methodology.
 It consists of practical activity in small groups of students conducted by the course teachers in the relevant medical or surgical departments.
 The fundamental aims of the ADI are to teach students about initial contact with the patient, conducting a medical history, the general physical examination and the most basic semeiological manoeuvres that they must know before taking the exam.
 The ADI usually takes place during December and January every year.
 Every year the course coordinator assigns a certain number of students (15-20) to a teacher.
 They are split into small groups of 3-4 by the teacher him/herself.
 Students must contact their ADI teacher to arrange times and methods for completing the ADI: the lists of students and their assigned ADI teachers are displayed on the noticeboard of the Department of Clinical Science (Barbieri building) around November 15 every year and can be viewed on the website.